CindyJS/CindyJS/Administration/HowToRelease.md

 If there are bug fixes or internal improvements and you can be fairly sure that they won't break anything, these should be included in a new patch release for existing minor releases.
-For each version `x.y` that is still actively maintained, create or check out the corresponding branch:
+For each version `x.y` that is still actively maintained and affected by at least one of the bug fixes of the upcoming release, create or check out the corresponding branch:

 ```sh